 - Your case study should provide details of all family members and a description of the issues with which they are struggling (separately, as a family, or both).
 The more details that you can provide, the better.
 You are allowed to be as creative as possible in the development of each family. - Imagine that they are seeing you for family counseling (you are the counselor).
-Please use concepts from the respective theory to describe family dynamics and the interventions that you would apply as their counselor. - It is requested that you divide your case study into three sections: - (1) Family Background, - (2) Conceptualization of the Family, and - (3) Process of Treatment
+Please use and mention concepts you are learning from each respective theory to describe family dynamics and the interventions that you would apply as their counselor. - It is requested that you divide your case study into three sections: - (1) Family Background, - (2) Conceptualization of the Family, and - (3) Process of Treatment